-Cost of troubleshooting: Two metrics capture the cost of network debugging - the number of network-related tickets per month and the average time consumed to resolve a ticket (Figure 2).
-35% of networks generate more than 100 tickets per month.
-40.4% of respondents estimate it takes under 30 minutes to resolve a ticket.
-But 24.6% report that it takes over an hour on average.
+Cost of troubleshooting: Two metrics capture the cost of network debugging-the number of network-related tickets per month and the average time consumed to resolve a ticket (Fig. 2).
+There are 35% of networks that generate more than 100 tickets per month.
+Of the respondents, 40.4% estimate it takes under 30 min to resolve a ticket.
+However, 24.6% report that it takes over an hour on average.